SUNDAYS9:15 a.m. Bible Study

 Yes.
 The Body of Christ celebrates the diversity of its members and the contribution of each member as part of the Body.
 As a church, we desire to serve and encourage each of our members to become the person that God has created us to be.
 Likewise, each member has a responsibility to participate and serve the church with their gifts, talents, expertise and experiences.
 One of the exciting things about new members is watching how God integrates them into the fellowship and ministry of the church.
 There is a place for you.

 This website is a wonderful place to learn more about First Baptist.
 Each Sunday our worship guide provides a tear-off that you can place in the offering plate and request information.
-An eight page brochure is available that illustrates how we Love People, Teach the Word and Live the Journey together.
 Our New at First lunches also provide an opportunity to meet our ministry staff and to learn more about First Baptist.
 If you have specific questions, I invite you to email me or one of our ministers.